soft-skills-engineering/website/_posts/2016-12-28-episode-41-management-snobs-and-two-bosses.md

 In this episode, Dave and Jamison answer these questions:

-1. How can I encourage my team to be more visible in the office?
+1. How do I deal with someone who says their job (management) is so much harder than my job (engineering)?
-2. How do I learn new technologies without going through a noob phase?
+2. How do I deal with a two-boss situation where I am one of the bosses?